Euphredes/Euphredes./README.txt

            Song

-bradford sees me with furniture for charity, woods and roads I know better than others. rainfall hurries me to my site raided, as I move to the church I walked dirt under.
+Bradford sees me with furniture for charity, woods and roads I know better than others. rainfall hurries me to my site raided, as I move to the church I walked dirt under.